Keeping Your Dome Home Protected ― Pacific Domes

 Tip#2 – Install a DIY Rural Security Camera

-If you have Wi-Fi, you can install a good DIY Rural Security Camera that connects to your Smart phone.
-You’ll be alerted whenever there’s an intrusion, and can capture the burglary in real-time on film.
-Yes, there are Rural Security Cameras for areas that don’t have Wi-Fi, too.
+Yes, there are Rural Security Cameras for areas that don’t have Wi-Fi access.
+If you do have Wi-Fi, you can install a good DIY Rural Security Camera that connects to your Smart phone.
+Solar security cameras are inexpensive and can be installed in discreet locations.
+You’ll be alerted whenever there’s an intrusion, and can capture real-time intrusions on film.

 Tip#3 – Install Sound and Lighting to Scare Intruders Away